José González-Lander: Civil Service

 Caracas' rapid growth as a result of the oil boom of the 1970s strained the capacity of the city's road network and the need for a rapid transit system became evident as automotive traffic along its modern expressways became chaotic.
 The government of President Pérez decided to provide full political and financial support to the construction of this complex project.
 The man selected to head this effort was Jose Gonzalez-Lander who, in 1977, founded the Compañía Anónima Metro de Caracas, an independent government enterprise that would plan and execute the construction of the system and would operate it once completed (similar to an American Transit Authority.)

 This was one of the most ambitious infrastructure projects undertaken in the country since the Guri Dam was started in the 1960s.
 Construction of the first phase was very successful and revenue service started on January 2, 1983.
 The success of the project was in large measure attributed to Mr. Gonzalez-Lander's and his team's technical and managerial skills.
 In a country where most public endeavors are stifled by poor management and charges of corruption, the Caracas Metro and Mr. Gonzalez-Lander became an example to follow.

 During his 20 years at the helm of the company, Gonzalez Lander oversaw the construction of the first line and of two branches (see List of Caracas Metro stations.)
-The last rail line completed under his management was opened to revenue service in 1994 (Line No. 3); he also initiated the replacement of obsolete rail cars for Lines 1 and 2.
+The last rail line completed under his management was opened to revenue service in 1994 (Line No. 3); he also oversaw the increase of the rail car fleet for Lines 1 and 2.
 The success of the company continued during the operation of the system with the creation of Metrobus, a network of feeder buses which replicated the efficiency of the underground service and gained the praise of all its users.
 This became the only centrally controlled network of high capacity buses in the city where, up to that point, surface transportation was provided by driver-owned jitneys.
 During his tenure the company also laid the foundation for the future growth of the system establishing an expansion program for the year 2010 that included two additional Metro corridors and two extensions of existing lines.

 Mr. Gonzalez-Lander retired in 1997 and received the honorary title of President Emeritus of the company he founded.

 International

-Mr. González-Lander traveled extensively heading Venezuela’s delegations in multiple international organizations specialized in public transportation and urban development.
-Between 1974 and 1979 he presided the Executive Committee of the Pan-American Highway Congress.
+Mr. González-Lander traveled extensively heading Venezuela's delegations in multiple international organizations specialized in public transportation and urban development.
+Between 1974 and 1979 he presided the executive committee of the Pan-American Highway Congress.
 In October 1980, Gonzalez-Lander was invited by Eno Center for Transportation to participate in a panel to review the Transportation Systems in the Americas.
 The Caracas Metro, under his leadership, helped create the Latin American Association of Metros and Undergrounds (ALAMYS) which had its first conference in Caracas in 1986.
-He was also an active member of the International Association of Public Transport (UITP) where he was member of the Executive Committee and guest speaker on various occasions.
+He was also an active member of the International Association of Public Transport (UITP) where he was member of the executive committee and guest speaker on various occasions.